 Jenny Murray

-Jenny has over 25 years of experience in the antibody and cell culture industry, working with her husband, David Murray, to offer the first commercially available monoclonal antibodies from Cesar Millstein's lab.
-Jenny was the Managing Director and founder of Seralab Ltd, a company producing cell culture sera and other biological material.
+Jenny has over 25 years of experience in the antibody and cell culture industry.
+She was the Managing Director and founder of Seralab Ltd, a company set up by David Murray.
+The company provided the first commercially available monoclonal antibodies from the laboratory of the Nobel Prize winner Cesar Millstein.
 Seralab was sold in July 2014 to BioreclamationIVT, a US supplier of biological material.
-Jenny is owner and Managing Director of Antibody Production Services Ltd, a company producing quality monoclonal antibodies and polyclonal antisera, contract filtration and production services.
-Jenny will take over as Chair of the Industry Serum Industry Association in June 2016 and is a member of the ISIA European Regulatory Affairs Team and SERA Education programme with a special interest in the regulatory issues surrounding the movement of animal by-products worldwide.
+In 2008 Jenny became the Managing Director of Life Science Group Ltd, a company offering quality monoclonal antibodies and polyclonal antisera, and a variety of contract production services such as cell culture sera, media, buffers and reagents.
+In 2023 Jenny and her colleagues were selected as finalists for the prestigious Innovate UK/KTP Awards 2023, https://www.ktp-uk.org/awards/, for their development of novel media for Cell and Tissue transport at ambient temperature.
+Since 2016 Jenny has been Chair of the Industry Serum Industry Association and is a member of the ISIA European Regulatory Affairs Team and SERA Education programme with a special interest in the regulatory issues surrounding the movement of animal by-products worldwide.

 Russell Walters